-The owner was reminded that they have the opportunity to present their concerns to Council regarding the report details at the Consideration meeting and assessment questions at the Court of Revision meeting, along with appeal rights to the Ontario Agriculture, Food and Rural Affairs Appeal Tribunal (A.F.R.A.A.T.) and to the Drainage Referee as provided for in the Drainage Act.
+Owners are reminded that they have the opportunity to present their concerns to Council regarding the report details at the Consideration meeting and assessment questions at the Court of Revision meeting, along with appeal rights to the Ontario Ministry of Agriculture, Food and Rural Affairs (O.M.A.F.R.A.)
+Appeals Tribunal and to the Drainage Referee as provided for in the Drainage Act.